 Capacitance = Dielectric Constant * Area Of The Plates / Distance Between The Plates.

-Cellphones nowadays are digital, and so it's arguable that the analog-to-digital audio converters in these cellphones are also part of the microphone.
-These ADCs also require power to convert the analog signal to digital audio for proper use within the cellphone.
+Cell phones nowadays are digital, so it's arguable that the analog-to-digital audio converters in these cell phones are also part of the microphone.
+These ADCs also require power to convert the analog signal to digital audio for proper use within the cell phone.

 What Is A MEMS Microphone?

 A MEMS (MicroElectrical-Mechanical System) microphone is a mic etched into a silicon wafer or “chip” using MEMS technology.

 MEMS microphones feature pressure-sensitive diaphragms and are generally built with integrated preamplifiers/impedance converters.
 On top of that, they also include analog-to-digital converters etched into the same chip for use with digital cell phones.

 The MEMS microphones used in cell phones today are based on the design of the electret condenser microphone.
 However, they have recently surpassed traditional electret mics as the most common microphone in cell phones.